 - 5 have at least one kind of skin or nail condition

-With nearly a decade of proven success, Special Olympics Arizona’s inclusive health education program, Healthy LEAP into Fitness (HLIF), allows people with and without intellectual disabilities to experience increased physical activity, improved daily nutrition, heightened social engagement, and better emotional well-being.
+With nearly a decade of proven success, Special Olympics Arizona’s inclusive health education program, Healthy LEAP allows people with and without intellectual disabilities to experience increased physical activity, improved daily nutrition, heightened social engagement, and better emotional well-being.

 The program is modeled to include health education, class activities, and supplemental resources.
-Designed to be taught in an eight-week format, HLIF focuses on four pillars (chapters) of health: Physical Wellness, Nutritional Wellness, Emotional Wellness, and Social Wellness.
-The program includes a Coaches’ Guide, complete with 12 health lessons, activities and resources to practice with their team, who each receive Player Playbook, where they are able to take notes, complete activities, and set personal goals.
+Designed to be taught in a six-to-eight-week format, Healthy LEAP focuses on four pillars (chapters) of health: Physical Wellness, Nutritional Wellness, Emotional Wellness, and Social Wellness.
+Participating programs receive free Coach’s Playbooks with lesson plans and activities and Athlete Playbooks for each participant to take notes, complete activities, and set personal goals.